changks/changks.github.io/_pages/about.md

 1. **Start my day**: my daily life is pretty jam-packed.
 I kick off my day bright and early, rising at about 7 a.m.
 In average, I usually got six hours of shut-eye.
 My most important daily habit in the morning -- Wake Up Yoga and Coffee.
 I launch into a blistering schedule that breaks my time into a series of 25-minute slots.
 Kick-off meetings and brainstorming sessions are particularly important for project management.
 1. **Work for future**: I work 85 to 100 hours a week, and I estimate that 80% of my time at work is spent on programming, engineering and system validation.
 I generally spend a full workweek at University of Guelph, wolfing down lunch in five minutes, and skipping phone calls and entertainments for productivity's sake.
-1. **Time with family**: on the weekends, I spends time with my three children to work with them on their projects.
+1. **Time with family**: on the weekends, I spend time with my three children to work with them on their projects.
 I can be with them and still be working at the same time.
 To stay in shape, I usually hits the gym one hour everyday and kids can also enjoy their freetime in the playroom.

 ------